 Dark matter, galaxies, and galaxy clusters

-I am interested in the relation between galaxies and dark matter, and how galaxies form and evolve in dark-matter structures.
+We still have to learn a lot about the relation between galaxies and dark matter and how galaxies form and evolve in dark-matter structures.
 This relation can be studied by combining weak gravitational lensing and galaxy clustering statistics.
 This can help us to understand when and in which galaxies residing in dark-matter halos stars are formed efficiently.

 Sampling the likelihood

 I have been developing and implementing the sampling method Population MonteCarlo (PMC) which is an efficient and massively parallelizable method to sample from an arbitrary posterior distribution.
 PMC readily provides an estimate of the Bayesian evidence.
-Recently, I have looked into the likelihood-free technique Approximate Bayesian Computation (ABC) and other likelihood estimation methods, together with my PhD student Chieh-An Lin.
+Recently, I have looked into the likelihood-free technique Approximate Bayesian Computation (ABC) and other likelihood estimation methods, together with Chieh-An Lin, and, more recently with Emille Ishida and Jessi Cisewski.

 Collaborations and projects